 - Conventional straightedge strikeoff methods with vibratory truss or hand screed resting on pipe rails;

-Flatness measurements made in accordance with ASTM E 1155 must be taken along lines no closer than 2 feet (0.6 meters) from any penetration.
-Measuring lines can still be snaked through the areas with multiple penetrations, but F-Numbers are nearly always low in areas where this is done because of the hand work that produced the surface flatness.
-In areas with multiple penetrations that restrict the use of strikeoff equipment, 10-foot (3-meter) straightedges and ride-on power trowels, specifiers should limit maximum F-Numbers to those typically produced with conventional bullfloats (see ACI 117-10, Table 126.96.36.199).
+Flatness measurements made in accordance with ASTM E 1155 must be taken along lines no closer than 2 feet (0.6 m) from any penetration.
+Measuring lines can still be snaked through the areas with multiple penetrations, but F-numbers are nearly always low in areas where this is done because of the hand work that produced the surface flatness.
+In areas with multiple penetrations that restrict the use of strikeoff equipment, 10 foot (3 m) straightedges and ride-on power trowels, specifiers should limit maximum F-numbers to those typically produced with conventional bullfloats (see ACI 117-10, Table 126.96.36.199).

-The American Society of Concrete Contractors (ASCC) position statement #25 “Floor Finish Specifications” (published in ACI’s Concrete International in January 2005 and available for purchase at www.ascconline.org) brings attention to this issue by letting specifiers know that F-Numbers should be lowered when there is not space for the procedures and equipment used to obtain higher F-Numbers.
+The American Society of Concrete Contractors (ASCC) position statement #25 "Floor Finish Specifications" (published in ACI's Concrete International in January 2005 and available at www.ascconline.org) brings attention to this issue by letting specifiers know that F-numbers should be lowered when there is not space for the procedures and equipment used to obtain higher F-numbers.